-- Student Growth and Development, which counts for 45%; and - Either Whole-School Student Learning Indicators or Student Feedback or a combination of the two, which counts for 5% of the total evaluation rating.
+- Student Growth and Development, which counts for 45 %; and - Either Whole-School Student Learning or Student Feedback or a combination of the two, which counts for 5 % of the total evaluation rating.
 These components will be described in detail below.

-Component #3: Student Growth and Development (45%)
+COMPONENT #3: STUDENT GROWTH & DEVELOPMENT (45%)

-Overview of Student Learning Objectives (SLOs)

-Each teacher's students, individually and as a group, are different from other teachers' students, even in the same grade level or subject at the same school.
+Overview of Student Learning Objectives (SLOs) Each teacher's students, individually and as a group, are different from other teachers' students, even in the same grade level or subject at the same school.
 For student growth and development to be measured for teacher evaluation and support purposes, it is imperative to use a method that takes each teacher's assignment, students and context into account.
-Connecticut, like many other states and localities around the nation, has selected for the SEED model a goal-setting process grounded in Student Learning Objectives (SLOs) as the approach for measuring student growth during the school year.
+Connecticut, like many other states and localities around the nation, has selected for the WPS Evaluation Model a goal-setting process grounded in Student Learning Objectives (SLOs) as the approach for measuring student growth during the school year.